-TH 675 Introduction to Theological Research (3) A
+TH 675 Theological Research Seminar (3) A

 An introduction to research tools and the efficient use of theological resources.
-Practical application is emphasized with attention to information access, information literacy, basic research (concepts, planning, and resources), retrieval, and critical analysis and thinking.
+Practical application is emphasized with attention to information access, information literacy, basic research (concepts, planning, and resources), and critical analysis and thinking.
+An introduction to the relationship between different theological disciplines and exploration of the vocation of a theologian within the Church.
+Functions as the basis for the development of a MTS thesis proposal.
 This course may not be used as an advanced substitute in Theology and Christian Thought.
 This course is restricted to MTS students.

-Note: This course is taught as a directed study.
+Note: This course is taught as a directed study by the MTS student's thesis supervisor.